technologeve/learning-ml/README.md

 # learning-ml

-Completing selected challenges from Microsoft Learn's 'Create machine learning models' pathway, to familiarise myself with applying common machine learning alogrithms.
+Completing selected challenges from Microsoft Learn's 'Create machine learning models' pathway, to familiarise myself with applying common machine learning algorithms.

 **Directories**

--classification_model: A collection of scripts creating, verifying, and applying a wine variety classifier
+-classification_models: A collection of scripts creating, verifying, and applying a wine variety classifier
 -data: Directory containing all of the datasets being used